alix-tz/escriptorium-documentation/docs/terminology.md

 !!!
 Tip
-    You can toggle as many panel as you want at once.
+    You can toggle as many panels as you want at once.
 It is not advised to have all of them active at the same time, though, because it limits the readability of the documents and you may unintentionally call some shortcuts.